ONEmCommunications/documents/docs/getting_started/python_run_local.md

 </pre>

 !!! important
     The important bit here is the `http://5d283db8.ngrok.io` link.
-We will be using this as our callback url when we will register our app on ONEm developer portal.
+We will be using this as our callback url when we will register our app in the [ONEm Developer Portal]({{ links.portal }}).

 ### Register the application